StephenCleary/blog-stephencleary-dotcom/blog/_posts/2023-09-28-memory-mapped-files-overlaid-structs.md

 data.Second = 2;
 {% endhighlight %}

-Run the code above, and you'll end up with a `tmp.dat` file 1000 bytes long, with the first four bytes having the value of `First` (1) and the second four bytes having the value of `Second` (2).
+Run the code above (works in LINQPad!), and you'll end up with a `tmp.dat` file 1000 bytes long, with the first four bytes having the value of `First` (1) and the second four bytes having the value of `Second` (2).
 Note that since you're reading/writing structures in memory, whatever endianness your machine is will determine the endianness of the binary file.
-Go ahead and pop it open in a hex editor (there are tons of free ones like [ImHex](https://github.com/WerWolv/ImHex)), and take a look at the binary file itself.
+Go ahead and pop it open in a hex editor (there's an online one called [HexEd.it](https://hexed.it/)), and take a look at the binary file itself.

 ## Endianness